georgedoescode/squircley.js/readme.md

 # squircley.js

-squircley.js is a simple javascript library for quickly and easily creating squircles based on https://squircley.app
+squircley.js is a simple JavaScript library for quickly and easily creating squircles based on https://squircley.app

 You can currently find squircley.js on NPM at https://www.npmjs.com/package/squircleyjs

 ## Demo

-A codesandbox demo is available @ https://lfqop.csb.app/
+A codesandbox demo is available at https://codesandbox.io/s/lfqop

 ## Usage